This short article was released by S&P Global Mobility and not by S&P Global Ratings, which is a separately managed department of S&P Global.

 August).
 The greater Los Angeles and San Francisco metropolitan.

-areas alone represent almost one-third of overall share of the US.
+areas alone represent nearly one-third of overall share of the United States.

-is hardly half of what they add to total automobile.
+is hardly half of what they add to general car.

 registrations.”
 BEV market share control on the two coasts is credited to.